darktable-org/dtdocs/content/module-reference/processing-modules/color-calibration.md

 ---

 **Note**: X-Rite changed the formula of their pigments in 2014 and Datacolor in 2018, which slightly altered the color of the patches.
-Both formulas are supported in darktable, but you should be careful to choose the correct reference for your target.
+Both formulas are supported in Ansel, but you should be careful to choose the correct reference for your target.
 If in doubt, try both and choose the one that yields the lowest average delta E after calibration.

 ---